-When did you start playing music/viola?
+When did you start playing music/woodwinds?
 What got you to start playing?

-Who are some of your biggest influences as a violist?
+Who are some of your biggest influences as a jazz player?
 As a musician in general?

 Do you have a favorite performance you’ve done in the last few years?